 Where Unitary Patent Protection is selected there is no option to opt out of the Unified Patent Court.
 By selecting a Unitary Patent, the proprietor is in effect positively choosing to use the new Unified Patent Court.
 This is therefore another factor to consider when deciding whether to select unitary protection.
 Opting out is only available for national validations of European Patents; a discussion of opting out (and potentially opting back in) for such national validations can be found here.

-The two Regulations No. 1257/2012 relating to the Creation of Unitary Patent Protection and Regulation 1260/2012 relating to the Translation Arrangements for Unitary Patent Protection can be found here and here.
+The Regulation No. 1257/2012 relating to the Creation of Unitary Patent Protection and Regulation 1260/2012 relating to the Translation Arrangements for Unitary Patent Protection can be found here and here.

 Please do not hesitate to contact us if you require any further information on this or any other topic relating to the provisions for the Unitary Patent or Unified Patent Court or if we can be assistance in any way.